neo4j-contrib/neo4j-faker/README.md

 * Download the latest <a href="../../releases">release</a> from github
 * Unzip the distribution zip file into a directory
 * Copy all the contents of the dist directory to the neo4j server plugin directory
+  * Faker Cypher Functions
+    * Add the following line in the noo4j.conf file to allow access to the faker functions.

+      <pre class="code">dbms.security.procedures.unrestricted=*</pre>

   * Data Generator Only
     * Register the Data Generator Unmanaged Plugin on the neo4j server
     * You have to add the following line to your neo4j.conf file